 Amid reports that birds and rodents have also been found dead, and that even children could be in danger of ingesting the poisonous substance, The Society for the Protection of Animals has reportedly been under pressure and has been receiving numerous calls from the local residents.

 According to French daily Ouest-France, another resident exclaimed, “The atmosphere has become hateful, nobody trusts anyone."
 Another concerned local said "We’re all afraid a child might ingest some of this mystery poison.”

-The death of cats has been blamed on many things, among others, rat poison and cannabis.
-In one small area leading to the beach, some 50 dead cats were picked up in the past week.
+The death of cats has been blamed on many things, including rat poison and cannabis.
+In one small area leading to the beach, some 50 dead cats were picked up in one week.
 Cops suspect that a twisted suspect is deliberately killing the cats.
-The motives of the prisoner, however, remains a mystery to the locals.
+The motives of the culprit, however, remain a mystery to the locals.

 The Cat Ripper of Croydon

 The cat killings in France remind us of the gruesome M25 Croydon cat killings of 2014 that took the lives of more than 250 felines in greater London, mostly around towns that border the M25 Croydon.
 In this case, the culprit killed the animals by cutting their heads or tails off.
 The police are still in search of the "Croydon Cat Killer."

 The Croydon Cat Killer (which could be an unidentified individual or a group of individuals) has been spreading their activity across and around London since then.
 There were reports of more killings in 2015 and 2016 including those from other parts of England.

 The killer has also killed squirrels, foxes and rabbits and is now dumping body parts of animals around the southeast of London.
 South Norwood Animal Rescue and Liberty (SNARL), the charity which has led investigations into the deaths of the cats in the UK, believes the same killer has struck in Surrey, Hampshire, Bedfordshire and Kent.